 13. New Front Lens (Good & Bad)

-Next on the list there is a new lens now this lens GoPro says there’s two times stronger.
-In the past I haven’t taken out a hammer and swung it harder to see if that’ll pull true but they say it’s 2 times stronger they did that via increasing the thickness of the glass itself so it’s up to 2 millimeters.
+Next on the list, there is a new lens now this lens GoPro says there’s two times stronger.
+In the past I haven’t taken out a hammer and swung it harder to see if that’ll pull true but they say it’s 2 times stronger they did that via increasing the thickness of the glass itself so it’s up to 2 millimetres.

 Then you have to go ahead and get it back to GoPro support to get swapped out.
 Now GoPro does note though that with their GoPro Plus subscription package that allows you to get it replaced on the fly without any questions asked so that at least is positive.